hamtana/cosc349-assignment2/README.md

 3. If you wish to receive emails detailing new users, please see below section on how to set up SNS for your email address.
 4. Pull the repository to your local machine.
 5. Navigate to the root of the repository, and open the docker compose file.
-6. Add in your AWS credentials as environment variables.
-This allows the docker container images to connect with the Simple Notification Service.
+6. Run

-7. Run `docker compose build`.
+`docker compose build`.

-8. Tag the images with your Docker Hub username. e.g `docker tag assignment2-request-service:latest {docker-username}/cosc349-request-service:latest`
+7. Tag the images with your Docker Hub username.

+e.g `docker tag assignment2-request-service:latest {docker-username}/cosc349-request-service:latest`

-9. Push the images to Docker Hub. e.g `docker push {docker-username}/assignment2-request-service:latest`
+8. Push the images to Docker Hub.

+e.g `docker push {docker-username}/assignment2-request-service:latest`

-10. SSH into each EC2 instance either through the terminal or the AWS console.
+9. SSH into each EC2 instance either through the terminal or the AWS console.
-11. Install Docker on each instance by running `sudo yum update` & `sudo yum install docker`
+10. Install Docker on each instance by running `sudo yum update` & `sudo yum install docker`

-12. Start the Docker service by running `sudo service docker start`
+11. Start the Docker service by running

+`sudo service docker start`

-13. Pull the image from Docker Hub
+12. Pull the image from Docker Hub
-     - For the Request Service run `docker pull {docker-username}/assignment2-request-service:latest`
-     - For the Management Service run `docker pull {docker-username}/assignment2-management-service:latest`
-14. Run the docker containers
      - For the Request Service run

+    `docker pull {docker-username}/assignment2-request-service:latest`

+     - For the Management Service run

+    `docker pull {docker-username}/assignment2-management-service:latest`
+13. Run the docker containers
+     - For the Request Service run

     `docker run -d -p 8080:8080 --name request-service hamish27/assignment2-request-service:latest`

-     - For the Management Service run - pass in the AWS Credentials using the following template:
+     - For the Management Service run - pass in the AWS Credentials, port number using the following template:

     `docker run -d \
   -p 8081:8081 \
   -e AWS_ACCESS_KEY_ID={access_key_id} \